Sing jazz: advanced

 How will I be taught, and will there be any work outside the class?

 Vocal warm up together and technical exercises.
-Demonstrations by your tutor and accompanist and/or sample recordings.
+Demonstrations by your tutor and accompanist and sample recordings to study.
 Solo performances with constructive criticism from your tutor and classmates.
-Sharing ideas and good practice.
+Share ideas and good practice.

 Are there any other costs?
 Is there anything I need to bring?

 The tutor will provide songs for study, and you are expected to bring songs of your own choice with appropriate charts for the accompanist.

 When I've finished, what course can I do next?

 Advanced level jazz courses are scheduled regularly, in person and online.

 Laura is a highly regarded teacher of jazz and popular singing.
 Although specialising in Jazz, Laura has studied with some of the top vocal teachers nationally and internationally, giving her an in-depth understanding of the techniques applicable to many vocal styles.
 She has experience of working with top laryngologists, speech therapists, osteopaths and physiotherapists all working in the field of vocal health.
 Laura has been featured in an article in the Guardian Arts Section, giving instruction in the art of jazz singing and also in the Sunday Telegraph Lifestyle section, helping someone get over their fear of singing.
 Laura studied jazz and popular singing at Middlesex University and in New York with Nancy Marano from the Manhattan School of Music.
 Well established on the London jazz scene, Laura has released four well-received albums, each curating fresh and classy readings of the Great American Songbook alongside unexpected pop tunes.
 She now collaborates with composer Martin Pyne, writing original material for her recently released EP.